What is Pretexting?

 Pretexting is the process of collecting information about a target.
 It is the ‘preparation phase’ that is fundamental for the attack to succeed.
+You could say that it is a little like cyberstalking.
 While we would all hope that such attacks never see the light of the day, but the reality is far from optimistic.
 Hence, you must equip yourself with the right knowledge to identify what is pretexting and prevent becoming a victim.

 How Cybercriminals Use Pretexting

 Pretexting is a social engineering technique that attempts to trick a person into giving up certain types of information.
 For example, it could be personal or financial details that the attacker would try to extract from you by fabricating a story.

 Such attacks work on developing trust, either by familiarity or by divulging information that knocks your guard down.
 An attacker could impersonate a coworker, family, friend, or an entity that holds the right to ask you for that particular information.
 An email or phone call impersonating to be your bank informing you that your account has been temporarily suspended or requires additional information is just one example of how cybercriminals can target you.